m0n01i7h/cached-resource/README.md

   class CommentsResource {...}
   ```

+* `ResourceMetadata#httpOnly: Boolean`
+   Do not perform any actions over storage.
+   Note: if true `httpOnly` and `localOnly` field on action decorators will be ignored.
+   Default is false

 * `ResourceMetadata#name: String`
   Name of the LocalForage database.
 If name is not specified class name will be used.